-In 2017 the Company purchased commercial retrocession in the ordinary course of business through Guy Carpenter & Company Limited totalling £36,312k (2016: £35,163k).
-There was no outstanding balance at 31 December 2017.
-Peter Box, a Director of the Company, is a Director of Marsh Limited.
+In 2018 the Company purchased commercial retrocession in the ordinary course of business through Guy Carpenter & Company Limited totalling £37,722k (2017: £36,312k).
+There was no outstanding balance at 31 December 2018 (2017: Nil).
+Peter Box, a Director of the Company, was a Director of Marsh Limited unit!
+31 December 2018.
 Both Guy Carpenter & Company Limited and Marsh Limited are members of the Marsh & McLennan Companies, Inc. group.

-In 2017 the Company purchased investment advice in the ordinary course of business from Mercer Limited totalling £73k (2016: £88k).
-At 31 December 2017 there was an outstanding balance of £6k.
-Peter Box, a Director of the Company, is a Director of Marsh Limited.
+In 2018 the Company purchased investment advice in the ordinary course of business from Mercer Limited totalling £70k (2017: £73k).
+At 31 December 2018 there was an outstanding balance of £9k (2017: Nil).
+Peter Box, a Director of the Company, was a Director of Marsh Limited until 31 December 2018.
 Both Mercer Limited and Marsh Limited are members of the Marsh & McLennan Companies, Inc. group.

-In 2017 the Company purchased risk management and cyber security advice in the ordinary course of business through S-RM Intelligence & Risk Consulting Limited totalling £64k (2016: £nil).
-At 31 December 2017 there was an outstanding balance of £36k.
-Edward Butler, Head of Risk Analysis at the Company, is an Advisor and shareholder of S-RM Intelligence & Risk Consulting Limited.
+In 2018 the Company purchased risk management and cyber security advice in the ordinary course of business through S-RM Intelligence & Risk Consulting Limited totalling £48k (2017: £64k).
+At 31 December 2018 there was an outstanding balance of £5k (2017: £36k).
+Edward Butler, Chief Resilience Officer at the Company, is an Advisor and shareholder of S-RM Intelligence & Risk Consulting Limited.

-In 2017 the Company offered a restricted, charitable sponsorship to The Airey Neave Trust totalling £5k (2016: £nil).
-At 31 December 2017 there was an outstanding balance of £5k.
-Edward Butler, Head of Risk Analysis at the Company, is a Trustee at The Airey Neave Trust.
+In 2018 the Company offered a restricted, charitable sponsorship to The Airey Neave Trust totalling £5k (2017: £5k).
+At 31 December 2018 there was no outstanding balance (2017: £5k).
+Edward Butler, Chief Resilience Officer at the Company, is a Trustee at The Airey Neave Trust.

-In 2017 the Company purchased legal services in the ordinary course of business from Hogan Lovells International LLP totalling £61k (2016: £93k).
-There was no outstanding balance at 31 December 2017.
+In 2018 the Company purchased legal services in the ordinary course of business from Hogan Lovells International LLP totalling £152k (2017: £61k).
+At 31 December 2018 there was an outstanding balance of £13k.
 Christian Wells, General Counsel and Company Secretary of the Company, is a Consultant at Hogan Lovells International LLP.

-In 2017 the Company paid director fees in the ordinary course of business to RSA Insurance Group plc totalling £42k (2016: £35k).
-At 31 December 2017 there was an outstanding balance of £10k.
-Stephen Lewis, a Director of the Company, is Chief Executive, UK & International at RSA Insurance Group plc.
+In 2018 the Company paid director fees in the ordinary course of business to RSA Insurance Group plc totalling £36k (2017: £42k).
+At 31 December 2018 there was an outstanding balance of £9k (2017: £10k).
+During the period, Stephen Lewis, a Director of the Company, was Chief Executive, UK & International at RSA Insurance Group plc.
 RSA Insurance Group plc is a member of the Pool Reinsurance scheme.